Special relativity: Overview

 Relativity is a theory that accurately describes objects moving at speeds far beyond normal experience.
 Relativity replaces the idea that time flows equally everywhere in the universe with a new concept that time flows differently for every independent object.
 The flow of time can be expressed by counting ticks on a clock.
 Moving clocks run slower.
+Two events measured at the same time on a stationary clock occur at different times if measured on moving clocks.
 At speeds encountered in normal experience, the slow down cannot be observed.
-Two events measured at the same time on a stationary clock occur at different times if measured on moving clocks.
-Near the speed of light many physical effects can only be understood by including the effects of special relativity.
+Near the speed of light the slow down is significant.
+At these relativistic speeds, many other physical effects can only be understood by including the effects of special relativity.

 Basis

-Unusual among modern topics in physics, the theory of special relativity needs only mathematics at high school level and yet it fundamentally alters our understanding, especially our understanding of the concept of time.
-Built on just two postulates or assumptions, many interesting consequences follow.
+The theory of special relativity needs only mathematics at high school level, which is unusual among topics in modern physics.
+It also fundamentally alters our understanding, especially our understanding of the concept of time.
+Built on just two postulates or assumptions, many consequences follow.

 The two postulates both concern observers moving at a constant speed relative to each other.
-The first postulate, the § principle of relativity, says the laws of physics do not depend on objects being at absolute rest: for example, an observer on a train sees natural phenomena on that train that look the same whether the train is moving or not.
+The first postulate, the principle of relativity, says the laws of physics do not depend on objects being at absolute rest: for example, an observer on a train sees natural phenomena on that train that look the same whether the train is moving or not.
 The second postulate, constant speed of light, says observers in a train station see light travel at the same speed whether they measure light from within the station or light from a moving train.
 A light signal from the station to the train has the same speed, no matter how fast a train goes.

 In the theory of special relativity, the two postulates combine to change the definition of "relative speed".
 Rather than the simple concept of distance traveled divided by time spent, the new theory incorporates the speed of light as the maximum possible speed.
 In special relativity, covering ten times more distance on the ground in the same amount of time according to a moving watch does not result in a speed up as seen from the ground by a factor of ten.